Read The Following Excerpt From Federalist

 The Extended Republic: A Key Element in Controlling Factions

 Madison's concept of the "extended republic" is a critical component of his argument.
-He believed that a large republic, encompassing a vast territory and diverse population, would be better equipped to control the effects of factions than a smaller one.
+In practice, he believed that a large republic, encompassing a vast territory and diverse population, would be better equipped to control the effects of factions than a smaller one.
 The sheer number and diversity of interests in a large republic make it more difficult for any single faction to gain control.
-This dispersion of power prevents the tyranny of the majority and ensures that different viewpoints are represented in the governing process.
+This dispersion of power prevents the tyranny of the majority and ensures that different viewpoints are represented in the governing process And that's really what it comes down to..

 The extended republic, therefore, acts as a safeguard against the dangers of factionalism by diluting the influence of any single faction and promoting a more balanced and representative government.
 This idea was revolutionary at the time, challenging the prevailing notion that smaller, more homogenous republics were more stable and governable.